 Monastery of the Transfiguration

 How To Access: From Manila, fly to Davao City.
 From the Ecoland Bus Terminal in Davao, take a bus to Malaybalay, Bukidnon.
 The trip will take around 5 hours.
 Get off at the monastery gate along the highway in Barangay San Jose.
 From the gate, you can walk to the monastery which is about 5 kilometers (3.1 miles) away.

 6. Climb the tallest mountain in the country: Mt.
 Apo in Davao City

 Mt.
 Apo is the tallest mountain in the Philippines.
 Davao City usually serves as the jump-off point for treks to the mountain, with several tour agencies offering trek packages.
 The trek to the summit is not for the faint of heart and one must be physically ready to take on this challenge.
 Guided treks to the summit usually take three days from any of the known trails.
 Some packages can accommodate a small group of two people but scheduled climbs can accommodate bigger groups.

-When you reach the summit of Mt.
-Apo, you will be rewarded with a magnificent view, especially at sunrise.
+When you reach the summit of this Mindanao attraction, you will be rewarded with a magnificent view, especially at sunrise.
 Some trails also lead to hot springs where you can soothe your tired limbs with a hot soak.